 Baptist Memorial Hospital focused on reducing pneumonia readmissions through Kata, a rapid cycle improvement process

-We, at Baptist Memorial Hospital, have been focusing on readmissions for quite some time but for the last two years, we received the readmissions penalty.
-We’re higher than the national average for pneumonia readmissions rates so we decided to examine our processes to address this issue.
+Baptist Memorial Hospital has been focusing on readmissions for quite some time but for the last two years, we received the readmissions penalty.
+We found out that we were higher than the national average for pneumonia readmissions rates so we decided to examine our processes to address this issue.

 About a year ago, our health system took on the challenge to train all the directors, managers and staff to look at performance improvement at a different way.
 We were introduced to some aspects of the Toyota Production System and kata was a part of that.
 Kata is a way of learning a new habit utilizing rapid cycle improvement PSDA to guide deliberate thinking and problem solving locally instead of jumping to a solution.